 - Parents can choose to take the course for their own information, without submitting assignments or receiving a Certificate of Completion, for a reduced fee.

 All participants will have access to the same content and a Comments & Questions section where they can ask questions and share ideas.

-The course will be moderated by Julie Weisz, with input from Diane Wagner, Public Policy & Education Consultant at LDAO.
-Julie is a Child and Family Clinician in Community Education and Engagement with the Integra Program of the Child Development Institute.
-She provides training and promotes collaboration between schools, students, parents and other helping professionals around children’s mental health and learning.
+The course will be moderated by Torie Patterson and Amanda Daniel, with backup from Diane Wagner, Public Policy & Education Consultant at LDAO.
+Torie and Amanda are Child and Family Clinicians in Community Education and Engagement with the Integra Program of the Child Development Institute.
+They provide training and promote collaboration between schools, students, parents and other helping professionals around children’s mental health and learning.

 The seven units will be made available one week at a time over seven weeks.

 Professional option with assignments & Certificate of Completion: $350 ($300 LDAO member rate)